ChristosGkovaris/Jackal-and-Rrbot-Simulations/README.md

 ## Collaboration
 This project was a collaborative effort.
 Special thanks to [SpanouMaria](https://github.com/SpanouMaria) for their significant contributions to the development and improvement of the game.

+## Others
-*for a pdf version of the reports, please send me an email at christosgkovariscs52@gmail.com*
+For a pdf version of the reports, please send me an email at christosgkovariscs52@gmail.com